arkCyber/Matrixon/archives/reports/MATRIXON_COMPLETE_API_TEST_REPORT.md

 **MISSION ACCOMPLISHED!**

-We have successfully discovered and verified a **COMPLETE, FULLY FUNCTIONAL Matrix homeserver implementation** in the Matrixon project.
+We have successfully discovered and verified a **COMPLETE, FULLY FUNCTIONAL Matrix NextServer implementation** in the Matrixon project.
 This is not placeholder code - this is a real working Matrix server that:

 1. **Implements the Matrix Client-Server API** correctly
 2. **Handles user registration & authentication** with proper token generation